patch-prolog

 strong default, not an absolute: a dependency that demonstrably pays for

-its bytes against the footprint gate, or is scoped to compiler-side crates,
+its bytes against the size gate, or is scoped to compiler-side crates,

 can be considered.